-Name of the Type of Maize tolerant to drought, resistant to Lepidoptera, and tolerant to Living Modified glyphosate herbicide (modified cspB , cry1A .105, modified Organism cry2Ab2, modified cp4 epsps, Zea mays subsp. mays (L.) Iltis) (MON87460 × MON89034 × NK603, OECD UI: MON-8746Ø-4 × MON-89Ø34-3 ×MON-ØØ6Ø3-6) (including the progeny lines isolated from the maize lines, MON87460, MON89034, and NK603, that contain a combination of any of the transferred genes in the individual maize lines [except those already granted an approval regarding Type 1 Use Regulation]) Content of the Type 1 Provision as food, provision as feed, cultivation, processing, storage, Use of Living transportation, disposal, and acts incidental to them Modified Organism Method of the Type 1 - Use of Living Modified Organism
+Name of the Type of Maize tolerant to drought, resistant to Lepidoptera and Coleoptera, and Living Modified tolerant to glyphosate herbicide (modified cspB, cry1A.105, Organism modified cry2Ab2, modified cp4 epsps, modified cry3Bb1, Zea mays subsp. mays (L.) Iltis) (MON87460 × MON89034 × MON88017, OECD UI: MON-8746Ø-4 × MON-89Ø34-3 × MON-88Ø17-3) (including the progeny lines isolated from the maize lines, MON87460, MON89034, and MON88017, that contain a combination of any of the transferred genes in the individual maize lines [except those already granted approval regarding Type 1 Use Regulation]) Content of the Type 1 Provision as food, provision as feed, cultivation, processing, storage, Use of Living transportation, disposal, and acts incidental to them Modified Organism Method of the Type 1 Use of Living Modified Organism